azuredemoenvironment/ade/README.md

 - **Prior to deploying ADE, it is necessary to store the PFX Wildcard Certificate in the `data` folder in the repository, with the name `wildcard.pfx`.**

-### Azure Subscription Quotas

-- For MSDN Subscriptions or other Subscriptions that have more restrictive resource quotas, open a support ticket and request a quota increase for the following resources:

-  - Public IP Addresses (10 - 20)

 ## Using the Azure Demo Environment